WannesFransen1994/elixir-learning-materials/elixir-otp/reading-materials/genserver/04_periodic_work.md

 _Please do note that there are other ways to implement this as well, but we've chosen for this approach to explicitly illustrate that `handle_continue` isn't only called after the init, but can also be called after other callbacks._

 Good job!
 This was a really short topic, but now you can make simple periodic work happen.
-For more complex use cases, it can be interesting to look at libraries specified in this (e.g. [Oban](https://hex.pm/packages/oban)).
+For more complex use cases, it can be interesting to look at libraries specialised in this (e.g. [Oban](https://hex.pm/packages/oban)).